I Want To Be Single: Exploring The Desire To Be Single

 Being disinterested in a relationship is not inherently unhealthy, but as with any other human behavior, understanding why you don't want to be in a relationship matters.
 You do not have to justify or prove to anyone why your desire to be single is ok.
 But make sure that as you move forward solo, it isn't because of a few negative experiences.
 You don't want to let old relationships make your choices for you.

-The goal here is not to stigmatize a desire to be single.; it is to be sure that being single is sustainable and enjoyable for you.
+The goal here is not to stigmatize a desire to be single.; it is to ensure that being single is sustainable and enjoyable for you.
 These motivations may feel rewarding in the short term.
 However, you are more likely to experience pain and isolation if you act on these goals without realizing that's what you're doing.
 If you truly want to be single, it is worthwhile to go at it sustainably.

-You're waiting until you are ready
+You want to wait until you are ready

 Engaging with other human beings is challenging and can be scary.
 There are countless coaches, gurus, counselors, and others whose whole business model is helping people navigate the awkwardness and fear that go along with getting to know other people.